 - Lung cancer

-If your liver cancer is diagnosed as a secondary cancer, your medical team will need to know where the cancer started in order to treat it properly.
+If your liver cancer is diagnosed with secondary cancer, your medical team will need to know where the cancer started to treat it properly.

 Cancer treatment is always tailored to the initial type of cancer, since those are the cancer cells that have moved to the liver, and they will look and behave differently than primary liver cancer cells would behave.

 What You Can Do to Protect Your Liver

 You can’t eliminate your genetic risk, but there’s a lot you can do to lower your risk of both primary and secondary liver cancer.